 Ground Rules: The structure of the PSC meetings are coordinated by the lead member with assistance from CBPO.
 The format, location, and content (e.g., presentations, breakout sessions, participants, speaking roles, and other participation details) of the PSC meetings are to be determined well in advance of the meeting to avoid unexpected outcomes and provide an effective planning process.
 An agenda and decision documents are circulated at the latest one week prior to the meeting date.
 Meetings are to allow active translation of the restoration vision set by the EC and to allow PSC members to represent the EC in providing direction to the MB.
 Meetings allow for issues to be discussed and for decisions to be made that further clarify policies related to restoration goals and metrics.
 Issues identified by the MB and progress reports related to EC interests are a major focus of PSC meetings.

-Decision-Making: Decision-making at the PSC will be done by signatory representatives through consensus.
-If after substantial discussions consensus cannot be reached, a supermajority vote by delegation will be utilized.
+Decision-Making: Decision-making at the PSC will be done by signatory delegations through a unanimous or consensus based approach.
+If after substantial discussions consensus cannot be reached, a supermajority vote by delegation will be utilized, requiring seven out of nine yea votes.Such votes may be tabled at the meeting and taken up at a further time to allow for further discussion in order to reach consensus.

 Attendance at Meetings: Meeting attendance may be in-person or by conference call.
 Members who are not able to attend are expected to designate an alternate.
 When the PSC Chair is not able to lead the meetings, he/she will designate an executive-level person within his/her delegation to take his/her place.